jalenhuang8/momentum-vs-mean-reversion-backtest/README.md

 2. Mean Reversion: Buying worst stocks by 3-month return.
 In this project, I bought the 2 top/worst stocks for each strategy.

-Libraries:
+Libraries: pandas, numpy, yfinance, matplotlib
-- pandas
--numpy
--yfinance
--matplotlib